grantmcdermott/ds4e/parallel.md

 tic()
 sim_serial = lapply(1:1e4, bootstrap)
 toc(log = TRUE)
-#> 16.871 sec elapsed
+#> 14.825 sec elapsed
 ```

 So that took about 24 seconds on this system.
 Not a huge pain, but let's see if we can do better by switching to a parallel (multicore) implementation.
 For the record, though here is a screenshot of Grant's system monitor, showing that only one core was being used during this serial version.

-> **Note:** Grant's local computer has 12 cores, which may differ from the cloud-based virtual machine that was used to build the online version of the book that you are reading.
+> **Note:** Again: Grant's local computer has 12 cores, which may differ from the cloud-based virtual machine that was used to build the online version of the book that you are reading.

 <img src="pics/parallel/serial.png" width="100%" style="display: block; margin: auto;" />